tmtsoftware/osw-examples/lscs-example/docs/src/main/LSCSHcd.md

 ## Top Level Actor

-The Top Level Actor for Segments HCD can be found in the `lscs-comps` project in the file named `SegmentsHcdHandlers.scala`, which contains the majority of the HCD code.
+The Top Level Actor for Segments HCD can be found in the `lscsComps` project in the file named `SegmentsHcdHandlers.scala`, which contains the majority of the HCD code.
 As with all CSW components, the TLA for Segments HCD implements handlers as needed.
 In this HCD, only `initialize`, `validateCommand`, and `onSubmit` handlers are implemented.
 Unlike the Assembly, the HCD does not use the `onLocationTrackingevent` handler.